-I was lucky enough to find a host on Couchsurfing who offered me to stay at one of his relative’s yurt (or ger in Mongolian, a traditional Mongolian tent) 100 miles from the town of Baganuur – about four hours drive from Ulaanbataar in total.
+I was lucky enough to find a good friend on Couchsurfing who offered me to stay at one of his relative’s yurt (or ger in Mongolian, a traditional Mongolian tent) about a 100 miles from the town of Baganuur – which is about four hours drive from Ulaanbataar in total.

-They were a traditional Mongolian herder family, they had two yurts, one which they lived in, and the other one which they used as a kitchen and storage.
+My friend’s relatives were a traditional Mongolian herder family, they owned two yurts, one which they lived in and the other one which served as a kitchen and storage space.

 The family owned around 800 sheeps, 100 cows, and 50 horses which all roamed freely in the surrounding grasslands.

 The head of the family, Nyamdala, close to sixty, was an experienced, short-spoken herdsman who spent his whole life as a traditional Mongolian nomad, taking care and living off from his animals.

 This summer they stayed in a lush green valley – as lush as the Mongolian steppe can be – close to a river.

 Not far from Nyamdala’s tent was another ger, home to a less wealthy herder family employed by Nyamdala who helped him take care of his numerous animals in the summer – this family didn’t own any animals, they just worked for him.

 There was plenty of work for everyone, keeping the members of the camp busy all day long.

 Nyamdala’s wife was a hard working and strong women, she had a tight daily routine.
 She spent long hours in the “kitchen”, making cheese, yoghurt, or noodles, and cooking meals for the family, milking the cows, or looking after the kids.

 Nyamdala’s son and daughter have already moved to the town Baganuur, but they spent most of their free time in their father’s camp.
 They were both married and had children, who spent their whole summer holiday in the Mongolian countryside with their grandfather as well.